shailendrakumaromkar/machu-picchu/README.md

 ## Enabler:
 Top right you can see the Enabler address

-Compensation DApp has 2 tabs – **Member & Watcher**.
-Enabler can click on either of this 2 tabs
+Compensation DApp has 2 tabs – **Member & Watcher**.  <br />Enabler can click on either of this 2 tabs

-When Enabler clicks on Member tab, it will see sub-tabs - Transfer to Member & Tx Details

 ## Member